 AST 1310L

-This course focuses on the introduction to automotive electrical systems which includes basic theories, electrical components, wiring diagrams and starting and charging systems.
-This course also focuses on the use of test equipment such as digital multimeters, test lights and jumper wires used to diagnose basic electrical faults.
-You must complete this course with a C or better.
+This course focuses on the introduction to automotive electrical systems, which includes basic theories, electrical components, wiring diagrams and starting and charging systems.
+This course also focuses on the use of test equipment, digital multimeters, test lights and jumper wires used to diagnose basic electrical faults.
+Students must complete this course with a C or better to count toward the Certificate or Associate Degree program in Automotive Services Technology.
+Additionally, to be eligible to earn a grade in this course, students must complete a minimum of 85% of the required lecture and lab hours.
 15 hours of lecture and 90 hours of lab are required.

 Prerequisite(s):